 Two more things that can go wrong….

 Chocolate seized (looks like grainy mud).
 To avoid this, make sure that the chocolate doesn’t come into contact with water.
 Not even a drop!
-Before you start, make sure that all tools you use – your bowl, your spatula – are clean and dry.
+Before you start, make sure that all tools you use – your bowl, and your spatula – are clean and dry.
 If the worst has happened, try to fix it by adding one or two teaspoons of warm whole milk and mix with a rubber spatula.

 Ganache separated during the beating process.
-You can try to reheat your over-whipped ganache over a double boiler and stabilize again until reaches a thick peanut butter consistency.
+You can try to reheat your over-whipped ganache over a double boiler and stabilize it again until reaches a thick peanut butter consistency.
 Then, try to whip gain!

 How to flavor ganache